-Pop it all on the blender and whirr it until it’s smooth and creamy.
+Pop it all on the blender and give it a whirr until it’s smooth and creamy.

 Apple Smoothie Tips and Tricks

-- In case you’re wondering, you can’t taste the spinach in this smoothie.
+- If you’re wondering, you can’t taste the fresh spinach in this smoothie.
 It tastes like apples with a zing from the ginger.
 You can also swap the spinach for other leafy greens like kale.